prioritizr/oppr/docs/reference/add_gurobi_solver.md

 #> Set parameter LicenseID to value 2774703
 #> Set parameter TimeLimit to value 2147483647
 #> Set parameter MIPGap to value 0
-#> Set parameter NumericFocus to value 3
+#> Set parameter ScaleFlag to value 2
 #> Set parameter Presolve to value 2
 #> Set parameter Threads to value 1
 #> Set parameter PoolSolutions to value 1